 LUMI Sweden Allocations

 Calls for LUMI Sweden allocations are issued annually by SNIC.
 The allocation period start on 1 January for a 12-month period.
-The LUMI Sweden Fall 2022 call is open through 14 October 2022 at 15:00 CEST.
+The LUMI Sweden Fall 2022 call was open through 14 October 2022 at 15:00 CEST.

 It is allowed to apply for SNIC Large and LUMI Sweden simultaneously, and allocations in both rounds may be granted.
 You are strongly encouraged to also apply for the JU part of EuroHPC.

 For more information on the resource, please refer to https://www.lumi-supercomputer.eu/may-we-introduce-lumi/

 LUMI consists of several partitions.
 This call makes available the GPU partition, the CPU partition, LUMI-C, and the storage partitions LUMI-F, LUMI-P, and LUMI-O. The table below shows the Swedish share of the resource that is available in the call LUMI Sweden Fall 2022 (period through 31 December 2023).
 CPU and GPU compute capacity is applied for using core hours and GPU hours respectively for the entire call.
 Your are encouraged to distribute your resource consumption as evenly as possible over the project lifetime since it cannot be guaranteed that there is capacity available at the end of the project duration.